jacob-salyers/nomadbad/README.md

 Try running `git log` to see what I've done so far.
 ## This is a post-receive hook test!
 This allows me to deploy with a single command!
 It's really nice.
-But there are complexities regarding the $PATH variable and other user things
+But there are complexities regarding the $PATH variable and other user things.
+SO many things can go wrong, but I think we're nearly there